rodralez/NaveGo/README.md

 7. M.G.
 Deepika and A. Arun, "Analysis of INS Parameters and Error Reduction by Integrating GPS and INS Signals," 2018 International Conference on Design Innovations for 3Cs Compute Communicate Control (ICDI3C), Bangalore, April 2018, pp. 18-23. doi: 10.1109/ICDI3C.2018.00013.
 [Link](https://ieeexplore.ieee.org/abstract/document/8436621).
 This work is completely based on the synthetic data example provided by NaveGo.
 It is not clear what is the contribution of this paper.

-[//]: # 8.
-Walendziuk, Wojciech; Oldziej, Daniel; Szatyłowicz, Ewa; Slowik, Maciej.
+[//]: # (8.Walendziuk, Wojciech; Oldziej, Daniel; Szatyłowicz, Ewa; Slowik, Maciej.
 Unmanned aerial vehicle as a measurement tool in engineering and environmental protection.
 Conference: Photonics Applications in Astronomy, Communications, Industry, and High-Energy Physics Experiments 2018.
-DOI: 10.1117/12.2501378.
+DOI: 10.1117/12.2501378. )

 8. P.K.
 Diamantidis, ‘Attitude Navigation using a Sigma-Point Kalman Filter in an Error State Formulation’, Dissertation for Master degree.
 Department of Space and Plasma Physics, School of Electrical Engineering, KTH Royal Institute of Technology, Stockholm, Sweden.
 2017.
 [Link](http://www.diva-portal.org/smash/get/diva2:1141205/FULLTEXT01.pdf).
 A 30 min static measurement of the gyroscope was made with and its Allan Variance plot is presented by using the NaveGo functions.